ugraveknight/Healslut-Master/README.md

 	---  $-vibe[0-100]
 		see $+vibe, except subtracting the value instead of adding it
 	---  $+rotate[0-100]
-		see $+vibe, excpet rotation speed instead of vibrator speed
+		see $+vibe, except rotation speed instead of vibrator speed
 	---  $-rotate[0-100]
 		see $+rotate, except subtracting the value instead of adding it
 	---  $+air[0-3]